shinyjiggly/terrible-game-2/README.md

 9. go back to Git Bash, type `cd lunatic_whatever/Lunatic_Nautilus` and hit enter.
 10. Still in Git Bash, run the command `git commit -A` and then run `git commit -m "[MESSAGE]"` NOTE: remember to replace `[MESSAGE]` with a description of what changes you've made.
 For example, if you changed MAP001, you would run the command `git commit -m "changed MAP001"`
 11. Then, simply run `git push origin master` and you're done!
+#or, you can be a visual learner like me, use the hella slow gui version, click the plus button in the lefthan corner, and clone from there